Jamali Maddix: Personal life

-His father is Jamaican and his mother's father is Greek, although for many years he had believed him to be Italian.
+His father is Jamaican and his maternal grandfather is Greek, although for many years he had believed him to be Italian.
 In an episode of Big Zuu's Big Eats, recorded 12 December 2019, he said "My dad is Jamaican, my mum didn't know her pops and she always told me he was Italian, for some reason.
 I don't know, she said he's Italian, that's all she'll say, 'Ah, he's Italian.'
 And I remember, I was talking to mum one day and she goes, 'Ah no, he was Greek.'
-So, now I'm a quarter Greek, but I never knew I was a quarter Greek until now and, you know, all right."
+So, now I'm a quarter Greek, but I never knew I was a quarter Greek until now".

-Jamali has stated on numerous occasions during his stand-up performances and tv appearances that he considers himself to be a Buddhist.
+Jamali has stated on numerous occasions during his stand-up performances and TV appearances that he considers himself to be a Buddhist.

 As of 2016, he still lived in Ilford with his mother.
+His uncle is former footballer Danny Maddix.